datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 # General
 test_error()
 success_msg("Good job!
-We've modified the Yelp star reviews with on method continue to the next chapter for the second method!")
+We've modified the Yelp star reviews with one method.
+Continue to the next chapter for the second method!")

 ```